starsimhub/styleguide/contributing.md

 - Up-to-date with master with no merge conflicts
 - Self-contained
 - Fix a demonstrable limitation of bug
-- Follow the current code style
+- Follow the current code style (described in this repo)
 - If the PR introduces a new feature, it has complete [Google style docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html) and comments, and a test demonstrating its functionality
 - Otherwise, sample code demonstrating old and new behavior (this can be in the PR comment on GitHub, not necessarily committed in the repo)

-If you have additional questions or comments, contact info@covasim.org.
+If you have additional questions or comments, contact info@starsim.org.